 - Political speakers and presenters such as those that are part of the "What's at Stake: Election Series"

 - Activities and presentations organized by the Center for the Study of Religious Freedom and The Lighthouse

 - Student organizations such as College Republicans, Young Democrats, Marlins Vote, Black Student Union, and the Fraternity/Sorority Community

 - Academic opportunities through the political science, history and other departments

 - Internships and job opportunities with local campaigns or civic organizations

-For more information: The VWU Office of Community Service, the VWU Department of Political Science, the Center for the Study of Religious Freedom, The Lighthouse, the University Event Calendar, or the Virginia Department of Elections for voter registration and other guidelines.
+For more information: The Wesleyan Engaged office, the VWU Department of Political Science, the Center for the Study of Religious Freedom, The Lighthouse, the University Event Calendar, or the Virginia Department of Elections for voter registration and other guidelines.